Is your husband’s low self-esteem ruining your marriage?

 You can show your support for him by not overly questioning him about his ideas, by showing you support him by physically helping or listening to his plans, and by not knocking any ideas he comes up with.
 With your added support, anything he puts his mind to will feel a lot easier to achieve.
 Without your support, he might give up on things or do them half-heartedly.

-4. Ask his opinion
+4. Ask his opinions

 A really simple but effective way to improve someone’s self-belief is by asking for their opinions on matters and asking for their advice in problem-solving.
 If you normally try to solve all of your problems by yourself, start sharing them with your partner.